Is an Incarcerated Student, Spouse, Or Parent Required To Complete Verification and Submit Documents?

 Conflicting Information: Under the administrative capability regulations at 34 CFR 668.16(f), any conflicting information in the student's file still must be resolved.
 The requirement to resolve conflicting information supersedes verification requirements and the verification waiver.

-Professional Judgment: The financial aid administrator could choose to exercise professional judgment (PJ) if they believe there are exceptional circumstances under which an incarcerated individual's spouse or parental income and assets should not be included in the calculation of the expected family contribution (EFC).
+Professional Judgment: The financial aid administrator could choose to exercise professional judgment (PJ) if they believe there are exceptional circumstances under which an incarcerated individual's spouse or parental income and assets should not be included in the calculation of the student aid index (SAI).
 As with all PJ decisions, the reasons for the PJ adjustment must be thoroughly documented in the student's file.

 While generally under 34 CFR 668.53(c), you are required to complete verification before making PJ adjustments, you are not required to verify information that you will entirely remove using PJ.
 Reference the Application and Verification Guide (AVG) volume of the FSA Handbook.